oss-fund/monetization-platforms/posts/memberspace.md

 fee_text: "25$ per month"
 ---

-Lock access to any page of your website such as courses, video tutorials and turn it into members-only<!--more-->
+Lock access to any page of your website such as courses, video tutorials and turn it into members-only.<!--more-->